binnes/esp8266Workshop/docs/index.md

 # Real World IoT with the ESP8266

+** NOTE - THIS WORKSHOP IS NO LONGER BEING MAINTAINTED - IT IS HERE FOR REFERENCE ONLY **

 ## Welcome to the ESP8266 IoT Workshop

 IoT workshop based on ESP8266, a DHT11/22 and NeoPixel RGB LED with data analysis on the IBM Cloud.